-In order to build a successful paid membership community with a discussion area, you may want to restrict access to some content areas, based on a subscriptions plan.
+In order to build a successful paid membership community with a discussion area, you may want to create a bbPress private forum and restrict access to some content areas, based on subscription plan.

 If you use both Paid Member Subscriptions and Profile Builder Pro, you have to know that bbPress is fully integrated with both of them, and you can extend user profiles with the bbPress add-on.

 bbPress is an Advanced add-on, available with Paid Member Subscriptions Hobbyist or Pro license only.
-In order to make sure the bbPress add-on is working, you’ll need to follow the documentation page and install the following plugins:
+In order to make sure the bbPress add-on is working, you’ll first need to install the following plugins:

-Both plugins are shortcode-based and easy to setup and to continue, I won’t enter any specific steps, but in case you need help with the installation part of the plugins, you can read the documentation: bbPress / Paid Member Subscriptions.
+Both plugins are shortcode-based and easy to set up and to continue, so we won’t enter in the specific steps, but in case you need help with the installation part of the plugins, you can read the documentation: bbPress / Paid Member Subscriptions.

 Firstly, after installing both plugins you will need to create some subscription plans if you don’t have them already up and running on your website.

 Furthermore, let’s think you have a private community, and your audience is consisting of WordPress users and developers.
 Beyond the resources you may want to offer with the subscription plans available, you may want to open a forum discussion, where they can exchange opinions on WordPress-related topics, and help each other.

 To have a forum up and running, you need to create one with bbPress in your WordPress dashboard.
 There you will find the following section names: Forum / Topics / Replies.
 Within the first one, “Forums”, you will find a Content Restriction section below the content editing area, when creating a new forum page.

 Inside the Content Restriction settings, you will choose the type of restriction, who can see it, and the topic restriction mode.